Ovechkin scores 2 in final 7 minutes, Capitals beat Rangers - WTMJ

 Instead, Vitek Vanecek could celebrate his 13th victory of the season after stopping 32 shots.
 New York’s only goal came on the power play when Artemi Panarin scored his eighth of the season.

+“We liked he way we played for the most part,” Rangers defenseman Jacob Trouba said.
+“We had a couple rebounds in front in the last (seven) minutes.
+It’s tough to lose that way.”

 Panarin has three goals and four assists for a four-game point streak since returning from a two-week leave of absence.
-Rangers goaltender Alexandar Georgiev allowed just those two goals to Ovechkin on 18 shots in the loss.
+Georgiev allowed just those two goals to Ovechkin on 18 shots in the loss.

 WILSON ALMOST BACK